Card reader: Identification and access control

-Biometric

-There are several forms of biometric identification employed in access control: fingerprint, hand geometry, iris, Voice Recognition, and facial recognition.
-Biometric technology has been promoted for its ability to significantly increase the security level of systems.
-Proponents claim that the technology eliminates such problems as lost, stolen or loaned ID cards and forgotten PINs.
+Readers may compare the data collected from the card, or data stored in the reader, to a biometric identification: fingerprint, hand geometry, iris, Voice Recognition, and facial recognition.

-All biometric readers work similarly, by comparing the template stored in memory to the scan obtained during the process of identification.
+A card reader with a biometric system compares the template stored in memory to the scan obtained during the process of identification.
 If there is a high enough degree of probability that the template in the memory is compatible with the live scan (the scan belongs to the authorized person), the ID number of that person is sent to a control panel.
 The control panel then checks the permission level of the user and determines whether access should be allowed.
 The communication between the reader and the control panel is usually transmitted using the industry standard Wiegand interface.
 The only exception is the intelligent biometric reader, which does not require any panels and directly controls all door hardware.

 Biometric templates may be stored in the memory of readers, limiting the number of users by the reader memory size (there are reader models that have been manufactured with a storage capacity of up to 50,000 templates).
 User templates may also be stored in the memory of the smart card, thereby removing all limits to the number of system users (finger-only identification is not possible with this technology), or a central server PC can act as the template host.
 For systems where a central server is employed, known as "server-based verification", readers first read the biometric data of the user and then forward it to the main computer for processing.
 Server-based systems support a large number of users but are dependent on the reliability of the central server, as well as communication lines.

 1-to-1 and 1-to-many are the two possible modes of operation of a biometric reader: